jchai002/choir-justice-supplies/au/en/virtual-fax.markdown

 ## What is virtual faxing?

 Virtual faxing is a process through which users can send and receive faxes through the Internet.
 Users can upload a PDF file and send it through the End User Portal.
-Incoming faxes are received as PDFs sent to a direct phone number, received as PDF files, and sent to the user's email address.
+Incoming faxes are sent to a direct phone number, received as PDF files, and sent to the user's email address.

 ## What do I get with virtual fax?